Two charged with capital murder in death of 3-year-old Alabama girl

 The man, Patrick Stallworth, and the woman, Derick Brown, are being held at the Jefferson County Jail without bond, Jefferson County District Attorney Danny Carr said in a statement.

 If convicted, Stallworth and Brown could face the death penalty.
-It is unclear if either of the two has an attorney.
+It is unclear if either of them has an attorney.

-Kamille's remains were found inside of a dumpster that was taken to a landfill, Birmingham Police Chief Patrick D. Smith said at a news conference Tuesday, ten days after the child vanished from a birthday party on Oct.
+Kamille's remains were found inside a dumpster that was taken to a landfill, Birmingham Police Chief Patrick D. Smith said at a news conference Tuesday, 10 days after the child, who was also known as Cupcake, vanished from a birthday party Oct.
 12.

 Smith said police had been detaining all of the trash being collected from one area for several days in the search for her.

-Asked Tuesday about the suspects' possible motive, the chief said, "We believe that this was something they thought about and acted upon, and they saw an opportunity to take a young child, which they did.
+Asked Tuesday about the suspects' possible motive, Smith said, "We believe that this was something they thought about and acted upon, and they saw an opportunity to take a young child, which they did.
 Our further investigation will reveal whatever actions were taken after that."

 He added that investigators do not believe Stallworth and Brown knew Kamille or her family.

-"I don’t remember any time where we’ve gotten more tips or more pledges of money," Barefield said.
+"I don’t remember any time where we’ve gotten more tips or more pledges of money," he said.

 Several of the more than 400 tips received were helpful to investigators and a portion of the reward would be issued to the tipsters, Barefield said.
 He said the amount given will not be disclosed.

-"We don’t say what the tip was and we don’t talk about what the reward was," Barefield said of the organization's policies.
+"We don’t say what the tip was and we don’t talk about what the reward was," he said of the organization's policies.
 "Possibly divulging that information could put the tipster at risk."

 Barefield, who was joined by the Birmingham police chief at Friday's news conference, said the contributions in excess of the $20,000 reward would be used to establish a Kamille Cupcake McKinney Memorial Reward Fund.